mlombard82/yelpCamp/README.md

 features
 -------
-- Yelp- like web app for Camp places.
-Full with User auth, CRUD functionality and RESTful for navigation.
-Data persistence on the back end with MongoDB
+- Yelp- like web app for Camp places
+- Full with User auth, CRUD functionality and RESTful for navigation
+- Data persistence on the back end with MongoDB

 technologies